bpanthi977/safehouse-plus/docs/ui_03_path.md

 - The old `Path controls` section is removed.
 - `Workdir` is shown inside `Default writable paths`.
 - The project sandbox config file, `<workdir>/.safehouse-plus.json`, is denied by default even though the workdir is writable.
 This prevents the sandboxed command from modifying future sandbox settings.
+It is still shown as an editable default path row so the user can explicitly override it.
 - `[add] Add path rule` belongs inside `User path rules`.
 - `[add] Add path rule` opens a path input with Tab completion.
 - No repeated `Press Enter to expand` helper text is shown on category rows; the footer explains the controls.